brucedsu/CMPS183-KittyWar/Sprint 3/Sprint 3 Plan.md

 ## User Stories

-### As an iOS developer, I need to integrate new server APIs and polish UI.
+### As an iOS developer, I need to integrate new server APIs.

+* 1-2 hours (3) Clean up and rearrange old networking code
 * 3-5 hours (8) Integrate new server APIs (e.g. select target for basic movement) to support more than two players battling

+* Total story points: 11
+* Total task hours: 4-6 hours

+### As an iOS developer, I need to polish UI and add more animations.

-* 3-5 hours (8) Keep polishing UI, make it more smooth and intuitive, add more animations
+* 3-5 hours (8) Keep polishing UI, better graphics and add more colors, make it more smooth and intuitive
+* 3-5 hours (5) Add more animations

-* Total story points: 16
+* Total story points: 13
 * Total task hours: 6-10 hours

 ### As a web developer, I need to use APIs provided by the server to receive responses and react accordingly.